dk8moore/postmary/README.md

 7. **Verify connection**:
     After setting up the database and updating the `.env` file, you can proceed with running migrations as described in the setup steps above.

-Note: ensure that the PostgreSQL service is running before starting your Django application.
+*Ensure that the PostgreSQL service is running before starting your Django application.
 If you encounter any issues, check the PostgreSQL log files for more information.

 For production environments, it's recommended to use a more secure configuration.
-Consult the Django documentation on databases for best practices.
+Consult the Django documentation on databases for best practices.*

 ## Usage